+ARTICLE VI.
 Committee Functions, Records, and Certification

 6.1.
 Records.
 The Committee shall maintain records of all financial transactions, kept on a calendar-year basis, and a list of unpaid obligations.
 Financial records shall be audited each year with a report provided to the Committee no later than the March meeting following the end of the organization year.